This post contains affiliate links.

 Instructions

 • Cook meat: Add ground beef to a deep skillet over medium-high heat.
 Cook, crumbling into small pieces, until browned.
 Remove most (but not all) of the grease.
-Add onions to the pan and cook for 2-3 minutes.
+Add onions and garlic to the pan and cook for 2-3 minutes.

 • Gravy: Add flour and butter and stir to coat the meat.
 Add milk and seasonings.
 Cook, stirring frequently, until gravy is thickened, 5-10 minutes.
 Taste and add additional seasonings, as needed.